Santa Monica Place: History

 The $265 million project removed the mall's roof and gutted the interior, replacing it with two levels of retail shops and a third-level food court.
 At the same time, Kevin Kennon Architects converted the original Macy's into a Bloomingdale's while the Steve & Barry's was replaced with a Nordstrom.
 Dallas-based Omniplan served as the executive architects in association with The Jerde Partnership who served as the design architects.
 The architect for the redesign was Jon Jerde.
 It was his last major work before his death in 2015.
 The mall reopened on August 6, 2010.

 On November 15, 2015 an Arclight Cinemas multiplex opened in a new structure atop the Bloomingdale's anchor store.

 On January 6, 2021, Bloomingdale's announced that they would close their anchor store.
 Its final day of operation was March 28, 2021.
 On April 12, 2021, ArcLight Cinemas, located atop the Bloomingdale's anchor store, and temporarily shuttered since March 17, 2020 due to the ongoing COVID-19 pandemic, had its lease terminated for non-payment of rent.
 In 2023, it was announced that the structure containing Bloomingdale's and the ArcLight Cinemas would be renovated as a 48,000-square-foot flagship outpost for Arte Museum, an immersive digital media destination planned and produced by D'strict, a digital design company based in Seoul, South Korea.
 Macerich, the mall development corporation, announced that the remaining space in the structure would possibly house a high-end fitness facility.
 It's the only ArcLight location to not reopen as a movie theater.
 On April 3, 2025, Prism Places acquired the mall from Macerich.
-On June 27, 2025, Nordstrom announced it would close after 15 years in business on August 26, 2025, which left no remaining anchor stores at the mall.
+Nordstrom closed after 15 years on August 26, 2025, leaving no remaining anchor stores at the mall.